Blog > Category > Posted: 2019-Nov-28, Updated: 2023-May-05

 To understand exactly what’s going on, we need to comprehend the nature of a few important variables and how they are related:

 Vapour saturation is a state in which temperature can hold a maximum amount of water vapour (in a gaseous form).
-The higher the temperature the more water it can hold.
+The higher the temperature, the more water it can hold.
+This state is commonly referred to as 100% relative humidity.

-Absolute humidity is the measure of water vapour (moisture) in the air, REGARDLESS of temperature.
+Absolute humidity is the measure of water vapour (moisture) in the air, regardless of temperature.
+It is measured in grams of water per cubic meter of air (g/m³).

-Another important factor when looking at window condensation is the difference in temperatures between the inside and outside of a home, there will always be a transference of hot or cold on the window glass.
+Another important factor when looking at window condensation is the difference in temperatures between the inside and outside of a home; there will always be a transference of hot or cold on the window glass.
+Insulation and ventilation play crucial roles in managing indoor humidity levels to prevent condensation.
+Window treatments, such as blinds or curtains, can also affect condensation formation.

 Extreme hot and cold temperature changes in a short period of time inside or outside the home can result in condensation on the window glass.